-What Types of Models Can I Make?
+What Types of Models Can You Make?

 If you're looking for wet folding origami diagrams, you won't have much luck.
 There are no specific models created just for wet folding.
 When looking for a project to make using wet folding, try to find a fairly simple model.
 Since you're working with thick paper, you don't want to fold anything that will have multiple layers.

 Wet folding is often used when making origami animals because the technique allows for the addition of curves and other details that give the model a more realistic appearance.
 You don't have to limit yourself to just folding origami animals.
 Feel free to experiment and see what works best for you. Éric Joisel, for example, folded several striking origami masks.

 Origami Wet Folding Supplies

 To practice wet folding paper, you'll need a small spray bottle filled with water and a cloth that you can use to spread the water around on the paper evenly.

 Wet folding requires paper that is much thicker than regular origami paper.
 Wyndstone Marble paper, sold under the name Zanders Elephant Hide in Europe, is a popular choice for wet folding origami models.
 The most readily available paper option is either watercolor paper or calligraphy parchment.
 Both of these paper choices should be stocked at any major craft store.